soph1e-mart1n/startup/README.md

 - **Database** - Displayed the clothes the user has.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
 - **WebSocket** - I used random pictures in the gallety.
 This will be replaced with WebSocket images later.
 - **Application logic** - The user can interact with difference parts of the website, including the memory game and the dress-up page.

+* ## Service deliverable

+For this deliverable I added backend endpoints that receives votes and returns the voting totals.

+- **Node.js/Express HTTP service** - done!
+- **Static middleware for frontend** - done!
+- **Calls to third party endpoints** - For pictures in the gallery, I called random pictures.
+- **Backend service endpoints** - Placeholders for coins that stores the current amount of coins the user has.
+- **Frontend calls service endpoints** - I did this using the fetch function.